vzaccaria/linux-kernel-playground/Readme.md

 ## Features

-- To build the container: `make build` (this also compiles an initial version of the kernel.
+- To build the container: `make build` (this also checks out and compiles the latest version of the Linux kernel)

 - To open a terminal in the container: `make connect`